christysnwong/christysnwong/README.md

 ### Hi there!
 Welcome to my Github

-- 🔭 I’m currently working on finishing the Springboard Software Engineering Bootcamp.
+- 🔭 I’m currently learning and experimenting with Typescript
 - 🤔 I’m looking for help with getting a job as a Software Developer!
 - 📫 Feel free to reach me on <a href="https://www.linkedin.com/in/christy-sn-wong/">LinkedIn!</a>